matheuscfernandes/fidelity-interview/index.md

 Located in the southwest of the U.S. state of Pennsylvania.
 As of 2019, the population was 1,216,045, making it the state's second-most populous county, following Philadelphia County.
 The county seat is Pittsburgh.
 Allegheny County is included in the Pittsburgh, PA Metropolitan Statistical Area, and in the Pittsburgh Designated Market Area.

 # Project Goal
 Develop a monthly “Allegheny County Home Value Index” (HVI) to understand key features of the market.
 Create a model to gain insights for investment opportunities.
+As per prompt description which can be found [here] (/prompt.html)

 # About the Dataset
 The dataset can be obtained from the [Western PA Regional Data Center](https://data.wprdc.org/dataset/property-assessments).
 Each of the features contained in the dataset is explained in [this document](./assets/property-assessment-data-dictionaryrev.pdf).